 - Maintain a healthy weight

 Regardless of the treatment that is undertaken it is generally best to treat spider veins within the first few years of their appearance.
 As they get more established they are harder to eradicate completely using either laser therapy or sclerotherapy.

 Laser vascular therapy (or laser vein treatment) is where a laser is used to heat up the blood inside the blood vessel.
 This forces the blood to coagulate and the vein collapses and seals itself off.
 The vessel will then be removed by the body over the next few weeks.
 Watch the laser vein therapy video above to see it in action.

 How does Sclerotherapy Work?

 Sclerotherapy has been used since the 1930s and uses a different approach to accomplish similar end results.
 Sclerotherapy used to use a saline treatment that is injected into the unwanted veins to coagulate them, but this process was quite painful.
 More advanced solutions are now used that do not have the same burning effect that the saline solution would produce.

 How Can I Find out What Vein Removal Treatment is Right for Me?

-If you’re interested in getting treatment for spider veins make an appointment for your free consultation to find out what is best for you.
+If you’re interested in getting treatment for spider veins make an appointment for a consultation to find out what is best for you.